 - Have the installer show you the location of the range gas shut-off valve and how to shut it off if necessary. - Have your range installed and properly grounded by a qualified installer in accordance with the Installation Instructions.
-Any adjustment and service should be performed only by qualified gas range installers or service technicians. - Plug your range into a 120-volt grounded outlet only.
+Any adjustment and service should be performed only by qualified gas range installers or service technicians. - Plug your range (electronic ignition models only) into a 120-volt grounded outlet only.
 Do not remove the round grounding prong from the plug.
 If in doubt about the grounding of the home electrical system, it is your personal responsibility and obligation to have an ungrounded outlet replaced with a properly grounded, three-prong outlet in accordance with the National Electrical Code.
+In Canada, the appliance must be electrically grounded in accordance with the Canadian Electrical Code.
 Do not use an extension cord with this appliance. - Do not attempt to repair or replace any part of your range unless it is specifically recommended in this manual.
-All other servicing should be referred to a qualified technician. - Be sure all packing materials are removed from the range before operating it to prevent fire or smoke damage, should the packing material ignite. - Locate the range out of kitchen traffic path and out of drafty locations to prevent poor air circulation.
+All other servicing should be referred to a qualified technician.

-- After prolonged use of a range, high floor temperatures may result and many floor coverings will not withstand this kind of use.
+- Be sure all packing materials are removed from the range before operating it to prevent fire or smoke damage, should the packing material ignite. - Locate the range out of kitchen traffic path and out of drafty locations to prevent pilot outage (on models with standing pilots) and poor air circulation. - After prolonged use of a range, high floor temperatures may result and many floor coverings will not withstand this kind of use.
 Never install the range over vinyl tile or linoleum that cannot withstand such type of use.
-Never install it directly over interior kitchen carpeting. - Be sure your range is correctly adjusted by a qualified installer for the type of gas (natural or LP) that is to be used.
+Never install it directly over interior kitchen carpeting. - Be sure your range is correctly adjusted by a qualified installer for the type of gas (natural or LP), that is to be used.
 Your range can be converted for use with either type of gas.
 See the Installation Instructions.

-AWARNING: These adjustments must be made by a qualified service technician in accordance with the manufacturer's instructions and all codes and requirements of the authority having jurisdiction.
+WARNING: These adjustments must be made by a qualified service technician in accordance with the manufacturer's instructions and all codes and requirements of the authority having jurisdiction.
 Failure to follow these instructions could result in serious injury or property damage.
 The qualified agency performing this work assumes responsibility for the conversion.